akelii/itucsdb1611/docs/user/member1.rst

       :scale: 80 %
       :align: center
       :alt: Academic Freelance is the best
-      Number of new messages shown on main message page.

 When the user directed to the messaging page, user can see how many unread messages he has on the upper left of the messagebox inside the blue circle.